Assassination of Alfred François Bazin: Biography

 The first account of the affair is Paul Monet's Les Jauniers: Histoire Vraie (Paris, 1930).
 Monet was a wounded French war veteran who visited Vietnam and became incensed by the treatment of workers by his countrymen.
 He coined the contemptuous term "jaunier" (Yellow-slave-trader) from "négrier", African slave-trader.
 According to Monet, Bazin was a graduate of the École coloniale in Paris, who had served as a colonial official before becoming a supervisor of labour recruitment in French Indochina.

-Since 1884 Vietnam had been a colony of France, and along with Laos and Cambodia, was part of French Indochina.
-Under the direction of Bazin, Vietnamese foremen were hired to recruit Vietnamese laborers to work on plantations.
+Since 1883, Vietnam had been a colony of France and along with Laos and Cambodia was part of French Indochina.
+Under the direction of Bazin and other such labour recruiters, Vietnamese foremen were hired to recruit Vietnamese laborers to work on plantations.
 In some cases, the hired work-force would be utilised in southern Vietnam, which the French ruled as the colony of Cochinchina.
 Others were sent to distant French colonies such as the New Hebrides.
 The working conditions in which the Vietnamese were placed generated indignation.
 The methods of recruitment often included beating or coercion, as the foreman received a commission for each recruit.
 The living conditions were poor and the remuneration was low.
 Among the Vietnamese population, the perception was that those recruited would never set eyes on their homeland again.
 The French colonial authorities refused to intervene, claiming both that recruitment "had no official character"; and that recruitment was beneficial to the Vietnamese, since it eased the population pressure on the crowded Red River Delta in northern Vietnam.

 Death

 Alfred Bazin had come to symbolize the abuses of the recruitment system amongst the Annamite workers involved.
-Within the VNQDĐ, which had then been in existence for two years, a group led by Nguyen Văn Viên suggested assassinating Alfred Bazin.
+Within the VNQDĐ, which had then been in existence for two years, a group led by Nguyễn Văn Viên suggested assassinating Alfred Bazin.
 Nguyễn Thái Học, the leader of the VNQDĐ, felt that the killing of individuals was pointless and that it would only prompt a crackdown by the Sûreté générale indochinoise that would weaken the party.
 He felt that it was better to work towards the overthrow of the French colonial system of which Bazin was merely a minor tool.
 Having been turned down by the VNQDĐ leaders, Nguyen Văn Viên made his own plan.
-With the help of an accomplice, this individual shot and killed Bazin as he was leaving the home of his mistress, Germaine Carcelle, at 110 route de Huế on February 9, 1929.
+With the help of an accomplice, this individual shot and killed Bazin as he was leaving the home of his mistress Germaine Carcelle at 110 route de Huế on February 9, 1929.
 Although the status of the assassins within the VNQDĐ was uncertain, the killing of Bazin was seen as the first major attack carried out by the movement.